martdegraaf/martdegraaf.github.io/src/blog/content/posts/BA-how-to-get-started-technical-blog.md

 Some questions to help you prioritize:

 1. What blog item/subject has the most impact on your career?
 For example, if you write about a subject you work on daily, you will learn and become better.
 Another example is: you want to help companies using a certain technology.
-Writing about a subject helps your branding.
+Writing about a subject helps your branding and the teacher learns the most.
 1. What blog item/subject is hardest to solve?
 1. What blog item/subject is not yet available easily when you searched for your problem?
 1. What blog item/subject gives you the most joy?